Enalean/tuleap-documentation-en/languages/en/user-guide/cvs.rst

 interface provides the following features:

--  **Accessing the CVS repository**: The welcome page of the SYS\_PRODUCT\_NAME CVS service gives you all the information you need to access the CVS repository from your CVS client.
+-  **Accessing the CVS repository**: The welcome page of the
+   |SYSPRODUCTNAME| CVS service gives you all the information you need
+   to access the CVS repository from your CVS client.
 Among other things it tells you what the CVS root path is and how to log in and checkout the source code.
 This page may also be customized for specific needs